 In a nutshell, I took off from Okayama and spent 2 days in Matsuyama.
 Day 1 we went to city center – Matsuyama Castle Town (for the cherry blossom) and the main shopping streets; for Day 2, I visited the Dogo-onsen shopping street, Ishite Temple and Dogo park for more cherry blossom excitement.

 ++++ Part 1

 Matsuyama is located at the corner of Northeast Shikoku and charmingly surrounded by the Seto Inland Sea.
 In fact, it’s a little far from the other two main cities in the country (both three hours away from Takamatsu or Okayama).
-But well, I thought my plan was perfect to hit one birds with two stones – Okayama > 3 hours train to Matsuyama > 2.5 hours ferry to Hiroshima, and then I met the most amazing cherry blossom I have even seen.
+But well, I thought my plan was perfect to hit one bird with two stones – Okayama > 3 hours train to Matsuyama > 2.5 hours ferry to Hiroshima, and then I met the most amazing cherry blossom I have ever seen.
 No complaints.